MuhammadAbdullaah/My-Resume/README.md

 This portfolio website is built using the **iPortfolio template** from **BootstrapMade**.
 It's designed to showcase my skills, experience, and projects with a clean, professional design.
 The responsive layout ensures a seamless user experience across various devices.

-## Acknowledgments

-A big thanks to **BootstrapMade** for creating such a fantastic template, which helped me bring my portfolio to life.
-Their design perfectly reflects my career journey and professional background.

 ## Features

 - **Responsive design**: Mobile-friendly and adaptive across devices.